- You Are Here:

-According to a study conducted by Chrysler, 96 percent of parents and caregivers believe their child safety seats are installed correctly, but NHTSA research shows that seven out of 10 children are improperly restrained, putting them at risk for serious injury or death in a crash.
-If you would like to have your car seat inspected for proper installation contact the Bridgeport Police Department to make an appointment with Officer Crane, who attended training to become certified NHTSA car seat inspector.
+According to a study by Chrysler, 96 percent of parents and caregivers believe their child safety seats are installed correctly.
+Still, NHTSA research shows that seven out of 10 children are improperly restrained, putting them at risk for severe injury or death in a crash.
+If you would like to have your car seat inspected for proper installation, contact the Bridgeport Police Department to make an appointment with Officer Crane, who attended training to become a certified NHTSA car seat inspector.

-This is a special registry designed to check on the welfare of the elderly, disabled, or special needs citizens of Bridgeport.
+This is a particular registry designed to check on the welfare of Bridgeport's elderly, disabled, or special needs citizens.
 This free service provides daily contact by Police Department personnel to monitor the welfare of citizens whose movement is impaired.
-Please fill out the attached form and turn in to the front lobby of the Police Department of fax to 940-683-3431 Are You Ok Application (PDF)
+Please fill out the attached form and turn it in the front lobby of the Police Department or fax it to 940-683-3431.
+Are You Okay Application (PDF)

 Security Watch Program

 Did you know that the Bridgeport Police Department offers free vacation house checks as a service to our residents?
 House check request forms are available in the Police Department lobby 24 hours a day.
 To qualify for a vacation house check, the following criteria must be met:

 - No other person may be staying at the dwelling in the absence of the resident

 - The resident's absence from the home must be more than three days and less than 14 days

 - The residence must be a single-family dwelling